£500 off selected accommodation

 About

 Over the following years, I aim to bring my research in 1.
 Compassion interventions, 2.
 Public health interventions, and 3.
-Forest Bathing together, to provide the evidence-base for Forest Bathing and bring it to a wider UK audience as a social prescription, with a special focus on health inequalities.
+Forest Bathing together, to provide the evidence-base for Forest Bathing and bring it to a wider UK audience as a social prescription, with a special focus on equal access and health inequalities.
 I will also use Forest Bathing as means to bring compassion towards the environment to foster sustainability and climate change resilience.

 Research interests